Ariel424/UART-Protocol/README.md

 # UART-Protocol
-Implementation of a full UART communication system using Verilog, SystemVerilog, and UVM.
-Includes RTL design, testbench architecture, constrained-random verification, functional coverage, and reusable verification components.
-Suitable for learning, research, Verification and FPGA-based communication projects.
+Development of a complete UART communication flow, from RTL implementation to advanced verification.
+The work features structured design in Verilog, layered SystemVerilog test environments, and UVM-based stimulus generation.
+Emphasis is placed on interface reliability, protocol timing accuracy, and reusable verification infrastructure aimed at system-level learning and FPGA experimentation.